paulfitz/segmenty/README.md

  * `./train_segmenter.py`
  * While that is running, also run `./freshen_samples.sh` in a separate console.
    This will replace the training examples periodically to combat overfitting.
+   If you don't want to do this, use a much, much bigger number than 3000 for the number of training images.
  * Run `./test_segmenter.py /tmp/model.thing validation scratch` from time to
    time and look at visual quality of results in `scratch`.
  * Kill training when results are acceptable.